-An important difference lies in how the policy is administered.
-The insurer provides the capital, but the provider is responsible for the day-to-day reality: underwriting decisions, technical oversight during construction, communication throughout the project lifecycle and the handling of claims.
+One area where differences can emerge is in how a policy is administered.
+While the insurer provides the capital backing, the provider is responsible for the day-to-day operation of the policy, including underwriting decisions, technical involvement during construction, communication throughout the project lifecycle and the handling of claims.

-Some operate with established governance frameworks and experienced teams, allowing for consistent, predictable handling.
-Others may use a more distributed decision process, which may naturally lead to variations in turnaround times.
-For developers managing programme timelines or lenders managing exposure, that operational difference can influence certainty.
+Some providers operate within established governance frameworks supported by experienced teams, which can result in a more consistent approach.
+Others adopt more distributed decision-making structures, which may lead to variation in turnaround times.
+For developers managing programme delivery, or lenders managing exposure, understanding how these models operate in practice can help inform expectations.

 Why This Matters to Lenders, Developers and Asset Owners